Missouri THC Overview

 What is THC?

 THC stands for tetrahydrocannabinol, a chemical compound or cannabinoid present in the Cannabis sativa and Cannabis indica plants from which marijuana and hemp are derived.
 THC is one of the most important cannabinoids.
 When ingested, THC interacts with the CB1 receptors in the human brain and sets off the neural systems that influence the ability to think, perceive time, memorize, feel pleasure, and coordinate the body.
 THC is a psychoactive substance, meaning that it can cause alterations in the mood of a consumer.
-Such mood alterations include feelings of euphoria, intoxication, and 'highness.'
+Such mood alterations include feelings of euphoria, intoxication, and 'highness.':

 THC is present in both hemp and marijuana.
 The key difference is that marijuana contains higher concentrations of THC than hemp.
 Marijuana has THC concentrations that have been proven to reach as high as 90%.
 This THC content is what decides the legality of hemp and marijuana in the U.S. Federal law considers any Cannabis sativa or indica substance or derivative with a THC level above 0.3% to be marijuana, and thus illegal.
 Legal hemp in Missouri contains a THC level of 0.3% or less.